Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.
-3. From the list view, select the product to deprecate.
+3. From the list view, select the product and open it.
-4. Click **Deprecate Product**.
+4. Select the **Version** tab and search for the version to deprecate.
+5. Click **Deprecate** from the version ellipsis menu.
-5. Confirm that the selected product is the one you want to deprecate.
+6. Confirm that the selected product release is the one you want to deprecate.
-6. Click **Update**.
+7. Click **Update**.

 ## Archive a product release

-The product must be in **Deprecated** state.
+The product release must be in **Deprecated** state.

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.
-3. From the list view, select the product to Archive.
+3. From the list view, select the product and open it.
-4. Click **Archive Product**.
+4. Select the **Version** tab and search for the version to Archive.
+5. Click **Archive** from the version ellipsis menu.
-5. Confirm that the selected product is the one you want to Archive.
+6. Confirm that the selected product release is the one you want to Archive.
-6. Click **Update**.
+7. Click **Update**.

 ## Archive a product

 The product can be in any state.
+Once this action is confirmed, it cannot be undone.
+However, the product will still be accessible in view mode only in Product Foundry.

+{{< alert title="Warning" color="warning" >}}Once a product is archived, the associated subscriptions are terminated.
+All access to the corresponding API Service are deprovisioned and associated credentials are removed.
+The API consumers will not be able to consume the product.{{< /alert >}}

 1. Navigate to *Catalog > Product Foundry*.
 2. Select **All Products**.